ClockworkBunny/quant_models/README.md

 ## Part 7 Long-Short Strategy Modules

 Here, some modules are provided in this folder.
+It mainly covers the pnl generation and buy-sell generation logics.

 ## Part 8 Utils Module